Aliases for PCMT1 Gene

 GeneCards Summary for PCMT1 Gene

 PCMT1 (Protein-L-Isoaspartate (D-Aspartate) O-Methyltransferase) is a Protein Coding gene.
-Diseases associated with PCMT1 include premature ovarian failure and neural tube defects.
-Among its related pathways are Transport to the Golgi and subsequent modification and Protein repair.
-GO annotations related to this gene include S-adenosylmethionine-dependent methyltransferase activity and protein-L-isoaspartate (D-aspartate) O-methyltransferase activity.
+Diseases associated with PCMT1 include Dehydrated Hereditary Stomatocytosis 1 With Or Without Pseudohyperkalemia And/Or Perinatal Edema and Type 1 Diabetes Mellitus 5.
+Among its related pathways are Protein repair and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include S-adenosylmethionine-dependent methyltransferase activity and protein-L-isoaspartate (D-aspartate) O-methyltransferase activity.
+An important paralog of this gene is PCMTD1.

 Catalyzes the methyl esterification of L-isoaspartyl and D-aspartyl residues in peptides and proteins that result from spontaneous decomposition of normal L-aspartyl and L-asparaginyl residues.
 It plays a role in the repair and/or degradation of damaged proteins.
 Acts on EIF4EBP2, microtubule-associated protein 2, calreticulin, clathrin light chains a and b, Ubiquitin carboxyl-terminal hydrolase isozyme L1, phosphatidylethanolamine-binding protein 1, stathmin, beta-synuclein and alpha-synuclein.